akkartik/mu/subx/Readme.md

 a few registers:

 * 6 general-purpose 32-bit registers: EAX, EBX, ECX, EDX, ESI and EDI
-* 2 additional 32-bit registers: ESP and EBP, I suggest you only use these to manage the call stack.
+* 2 additional 32-bit registers: ESP and EBP (I suggest you only use these to manage the call stack.)
 * 3 bit-size _flag_ registers for conditional branching:
   - zero/equal flag ZF
   - sign flag SF